 Overview of TensorFlow Versions

 Since this is the most used and researched library of machine learning, and currently it’s the hot topic in the research market, there are always new updates.
 New identifications are taking place in the TensorFlow library when it’s required.
-The current version of the TensorFlow is 2.0.
+The current version of TensorFlow is 2.0.
 Many of the packages are getting depreciated, or new packages are getting added as the use case for them keeps changing depending on the requirement in the field of data science.
 So, it isn’t easy to keep track of the versions of TensorFlow.

 Different TensorFlow Versions